srcvirus/bani-service/README.md

 ### How to use it?

 Firstly, make sure you have selenium >= 3.141.0, GeckoDriver and FireFox installed.
+Install aws cli and configure with proper access credentials.

 Export your email and password for Facebook login in EMAIL and PASSWORD environment variables.